LivePersonInc/developer-center/pages/Documents/Reporting/OutboundReportingAPI/overview.md

 ## OAuth 2.0 Authorization
 * Either Administrator or LPA can get client_id and client_secret by clicking the show secrets on the web UI as shown below.
 ![Secrets](img/proactive/proactive-show-secrets.png)
-* The client_id and client_secret will than be used to create APP JWT.
-Click here to learn how to use [APP JWT](https://developers.liveperson.com/connector-api-send-api-authorization-and-authentication.html#get-appjwt).
+* The client_id and client_secret will than be used to create AppJWT.
+Click here to learn how to use [AppJWT](https://developers.liveperson.com/connector-api-send-api-authorization-and-authentication.html#get-appjwt).
-* The access_token retrieved from above APP JWT response should be used in the Request Header for Authorization.
+* The access_token retrieved from above AppJWT response should be used in the Request Header for Authorization.

 ### Account Analytics API